 New patterns and structures of family formation and relationships give rise to new gender issues and the need for new policies.
 In Norway, many people live in single households, some couples cohabit for a while, others never marry.
 The divorce rate among those who marry is high.
 Marriages where one or both partners are of foreign origin have become more and more common in Norway.
 Same-sex couples have had the right to registered cohabitation since 1993.
-Since 2009 same-sex couples have had the right to enter into marriage on the same basis as heterosexuals, but they are not allowed to marry in church.
+Since 2009 same-sex couples have had the right to enter into marriage on the same basis as heterosexuals.
+The Norwegian church allowed marriage of same-sex couples in 2017.

 Most children and adolescents live in traditional nuclear families.
 Due to changing family constellations, other children might live in single parent households, with step-parents, they may move between parents, and/or live with half-siblings.
 When parents separate, children and adolescents most often continue to live with their mother.
 Some people, mostly immigrants, live in extended family constellations.
 Few families comprise more than two generations living together.